alec-borman/OmniScoreNotationLanguage/Readme.md

 ### Why is OmniScore ~30x Smaller?

-It comes down to three architectural decisions we made during this session:
+It comes down to three architectural decisions

 #### 1. "Sticky" Attributes (Contextual Inference)
 In MusicXML, every single note must declare "I am a quarter note" and "I am in Octave 4."